hack-with-admin-ch/HackZurich2021/notebooks/README.md

 This repository contains notebooks to run [Valuenet](https://github.com/brunnurs/valuenet) codebase on [Google Colaboratory](https://colab.research.google.com/)

+The training on colab for the custom data take ~4h for 50 epochs with a batch_size of 4.

 ### Configuration

 Just put these files in your Google Colaboratory environment.